ValsamisP/Walkforward-Arimax/README.md

-# Walkforward-ARIMAX--Financial Time Series Forecasting
+# Walkforward-ARIMAX Financial Time Series Forecasting

  ## Overview
-This project implements a walk-forward validation framework for financial time series forecasting using the ARIMAX(AutoRegressive Integrated Moving Average with Exogenous Variables) model.
+This project implements a **walk-forward validation framework** for financial time series forecasting using the ARIMAX(AutoRegressive Integrated Moving Average with Exogenous Variables) model.

 The aim is to evaluate the performance of ARIMAX under different configurations, feature sets, scalers and to compare the resulting trading strategy against Buy-And-Hold and market benchmarks(NASDAQ QQQ).

 The project is designed with reusable modules for:
-- Data Downloading
+- **Data Downloading**
-- Feature Engineering
+- **Feature Engineering**
-- Model training and walk forward validation
+- **Model training and walk forward validation**
-- Performance evaluation and visualization
+- **Performance evaluation and visualization**

 ## Project Structure

-- data_prep.py for downloading stock/market data via yfinance package
+- data_prep.py -> Downloading stock/market data via yfinance package
-- feature_engineering.py for constructing different features such as volatility, lags etc
+- feature_engineering.py -> Constructing different features such as volatility, lags etc
-- model_arimax.py for Walk-Forward ARIMAX training
+- model_arimax.py -> Model training
-- evaluation_visualization.py for diagnostic plots
+- evaluation_visualization.py -> Performance Evaluation
-- main.ipynb End to End workflow
+- main.ipynb -> End to End workflow

   ## Key Features

-  - This project simulates realistic out of sample trading with rolling windows of 1,5 and 20 days.
+  - This project simulates **out of sample trading** with rolling windows of **1,5 and 20 days**.
   - Includes returns,realized volatility,volume z-score,market returns,MACD indicators and lag features.
-  - Automated Grid Search over ARIMA with scaling options
+  - **Automated Grid Search over ARIMA** with scaling options
   - The performance is evaluated based on different metrics (RMSE,MAE,hit-rate,Sharpe Ratio,Drawdown)
   - There are plenty visualizations such as:
      - Cumulative Returns of the Strategy vs Buy & Hold vs Market